DavidWarrenKatz/Hypermatrix/README.md

     Hypermatrix version 0.1 - A tool for integrating multi-omics data and epigenetic analysis using advanced tensor techniques.
     ```

-Here’s the updated version of the ABcluster command description with the mention of the `config.py` file for parameter adjustments:

----

 ### ABcluster Command

 The `ABcluster` command is used to perform single-cell A/B compartment analysis and identify cell-type clusters by integrating single-cell CpG methylation data and Hi-C data.
 This command allows for flexible analysis by utilizing one or both data modalities depending on the user's input.